 There are people of all ages here.
 It’s not only for retirees anymore.
 You’ll see digital nomads in the various co-working spaces in town, and you’ll also see plenty of active retirees enjoying life.
-The nightlife is vibrant in Playa del Carmen, and it is known for being a party beach town.
-However, there are plenty of neighborhoods far away from all the noise where you can have quiet and peace all day long.
+The vibrant nightlife in Playa del Carmen is known for being a party beach town.
+However, plenty of neighborhoods are far away from all the noise where you can have quiet and peace all day.

 Want to know what living in the Riviera Maya is like?
 Check out our Private Relocation Tours in Playa del Carmen

 During the busiest months, it is reported that Puerto Vallarta has some 40,000-50,000 expats.
-However, for most of the year, that number is closer to 10-15,000 permanent residents.
+However, that number is closer to 10-15,000 permanent residents for most of the year.
 Puerto Vallarta is a city of approx 230,000 people.
-It’s not small by any means, but most of the concentration of residential and convenient neighborhoods is centered close to the beach.
+It’s not small by any means, but most of the concentration of residential and convenient neighborhoods is close to the beach.

 nestled between the Bay of Banderas, Puerto Vallarta is a popular cruise stop, its nightlife, the wide and beautiful Malecon facing the beach, and its warm weather.
-And although there was recently a hurricane that hit Puerto Vallarta, devastating hurricanes are rare here.
-Vallarta has been known since the 70s as a top Mexican beach destination, and today it keeps growing with tourists from around the world.
+And although a hurricane recently hit Puerto Vallarta, devastating hurricanes are rare here.
+Vallarta has been known since the 70s as a top Mexican beach destination, and today it keeps growing with tourists worldwide.

-Living in Puerto Vallarta can easily be done with $1500-$2000 USD/Month for a single person and $2000-2500 USD/Month for a couple.
-However, I know plenty of people who live in Puerto Vallarta on much less.
+Living in Puerto Vallarta can easily be done with $1500-$2000 USD/Month for a single person and $2500 USD/Month for a couple.
 It depends on your level of comfort and lifestyle.

-In Baja, California, and within 1 to 2 hours driving distance to San Diego, California in Ensenada and Rosarito beach.
+Ensenada is in Baja California and within 1 to 2 hours driving distance to San Diego.

-Ensenada is known for its vineyards, its biodiversity and also serves as a popular cruise line destination.
+Ensenada is known for its vineyards and biodiversity and is a popular cruise line destination.
 In addition, Ensenada is only a 2-hour drive to San Diego, California, which makes it extremely attractive to expats who want to be near the U.S.

 Both Ensenada and Rosarito have year-round Mediterranean weather- which is great for people who want to live near the beach but are prone to humidity allergies.
 However, the weather in Baja California is a drier Meditteranean air with temperatures ranging from 80-50 degrees Fahrenheit at different times of the year.

-In the winter months, you will need a light sweater, and in the summer, you probably won’t get too hot.
-The weather and proximity to The United States have made Ensenada or Rosarito some of the most popular beaches for retirement.
+You will need a light sweater in the winter months, and in the summer, you probably won’t get too hot.
+The weather and proximity to The United States have made Ensenada one of the most popular beaches for retirement.

-Known as the “pearl of the Pacific,” Mazatlan has been a popular beach destination for expats from all over the world.
-Neighborhoods like the “Golden Zone” are popular with expats of all ages and backgrounds because they are walkable, and many amenities are nearby.
+Known as the “pearl of the Pacific,” Mazatlan has been a popular beach destination for expats worldwide.
+Neighborhoods like the “Golden Zone” are popular with expats of all ages and backgrounds because they are walkable and have many amenities nearby.

-In Mazatlan, you’ll find many comforts from back home, such as a Home Depot, Walmart, and Sam’s Club.
-Mazatlan also has a nice and big modern hospital near the city’s center.
+You’ll find many comforts from back home in Mazatlan, such as a Home Depot, Walmart, and Sam’s Club.
+Mazatlan also has a nice big modern hospital near the city’s center.
 Mazatlan also has a nice international airport with nonstop flights to Mexico City, Los Angeles, and Dallas.

 One place that stands out in popularity with snowbirds is the beach town of Huatulco.
 And it’s for a good reason.
 Life is laid back here, 9 bays protect this beach from heavy hurricanes, and the state of Oaxaca is known for its immense bio-diversity.
 Naturually, Huatulco is beautiful!